peterbe/premailer/README.rst

 and parses the CSS.
 It then uses the ``lxml.html`` parser to modify the DOM tree of the page accordingly.

+Warning!
+By default, premailer will attempt to download any external stylesheets by URL over the Internet.
+If you want to prevent this you can use the ``allow_network=False`` option.

 Getting started
 ---------------